breid1313/spotify-genre-synthesis/README.md

 `python3 src/main.py`

 Note that this script must be run in python3.
-Python2 is note supported.
+Python2 is not supported.